KozBi/Mailbox_postgreSQL/README.md

 Password change functionality

-Message sending, reading, and validation
+Message sending, reading, and deletion

+Admin operations (viewing and deleting messages as admin)

-Integration scenarios (full user interactions from creation to messaging)
+Integration scenarios (e.g. full user workflows)

-Temporary JSON files are used to isolate test environments from production data, ensuring safe and repeatable test runs.
+✅ Tests run against a dedicated PostgreSQL test database (test_mailbox), isolated from production data.
+All data is reset before each test using SQL TRUNCATE statements and reloaded from JSON fixtures to ensure consistent, repeatable test runs.